ichoosetoaccept/kubernetes-docset/README.md

 ```

 This will:
-1. Download all Kubernetes documentation from kubernetes.io
+1. Fetch sitemap and download ~900 documentation pages from kubernetes.io
+2. Download CSS, JS, and image assets
-2. Cache it in `.cache/kubernetes-docs/`
+3. Cache everything in `.cache/kubernetes-docs/`
-3. Generate a Dash docset in `./output/`
+4. Generate a Dash docset in `./output/` with relative asset paths

 ### Option 2: Use Existing Dash-Generated Source